 Acceptable intangible assets include: a.
-Bankbooks and certificates of deposit
+Bankbooks and certificates of deposit accepted at 100 percent of stated value

-- a.
-Bankbooks and certificates of deposit accepted at 100 percent of stated value - b.
+- b.
 Letters of credit from a bank - c.
 Certificates for stocks listed on the American or New York Stock Exchange, accepted at 75 percent of the present exchange quotation.